realness-online/web/README.md

 # social_network

-- what you get
-  - your data
-    - stored as html
-    - stored on github
-    - quantified self
-    - distributed social_network
-    - this data has value and it's yours
+## What you get.
 - your activity
     - what you have liked
     - what you have posted
     - what you have said to others
 - your friends activity
     - what your friends have liked
     - what your friends have said to others
     - what your friends have posted
   - you can follow people
       - see what they have posted

-- what you don't get
+## What you don't get.
 - messaging
 - list of followers
 - commenting on what you post
 - list of who liked your shit

+## your data
+- stored as html
+- public information stored on github
+- quantified self
+- distributed social_network
+- this data has value and it's yours to spend

-## on-boadring states
+# on-boadring states

 - guest
     - they can post
     - they can sign up
 - they_post
     - they can view feed
+    - you can go live with katie

-- Person
+- person
       - they have signed up
       - they can look for friends
       - they can post on friends timeline
+      - they can like friends posts
+      - you have a link to cash app
+      - you have a link to facebook
+      - you can add a SVG profile pic from an uploaded jpg
+      - we store an SVG history of your pics
+      - you can add katie and kristin
 - has_ten_relationships
       - can create an event
       - can Join a group
 - has_fifty_relationships
       - can create a group
+- has_github_integration
+      - all data is offloaded to github from firebase
+      - this is the quantified self

 ## Build Setup